erfan2222e22/money-manager/README.md

-this money manager web creat with css javascript and html
+This money manager project is made using html css and javascript